Living the Questions, with Madelaine Ley

-In the film ‘Wild Woman’, Antonia Wiersma shares her journey with self-acceptance, exploring sexuality and femininity through its many diverse expressions, and living attuned to the wisdom of nature’s cycles.
+In this film Antonia Wiersma shares her journey with self-acceptance, exploring sexuality and femininity through its many diverse expressions, and living attuned to the wisdom of nature’s cycles.

 ‘Wild Woman’ is a conversation that highlights how empowering it can be when we’re guided to come back into relationship with our bodies and their sacred nature, as a radical resistance to the burden of shame that is so widespread in our mainstream culture, particularly for women.